 Walking along Hadrian’s Wall is not particularly hard in terms of altitude gains, but some sections are long in terms of distance.
 Most of these days can be covered in 5-6 hours walking and there is also a public bus.
 The AD122 runs almost parallel to the route, which can help shorten most days if the distance becomes too great.
 The walk is very varied in terms of scenery from farmland to open moorland.
 This is a great walking holiday in England, which you should walk at some point in your life.

 If you are interested in walking Hadrian’s Wall, then please do get in touch with your requirements.

 In peak times and due to limited accommodation, it might be required to catch the Hadrian’s Wall public bus a little way to your accommodation.

-Unlike other tour operators, we do not just provide a map and a guide book from a bookshop.
-We have walked this trail and provide detailed photographic instructions which are easy to follow.
+Unlike other tour operators, we do not just provide a map and a guidebook from a bookshop.
+We have walked this trail and you are provided with our Smart Phone App for navigation.

 3/4 star hotels, guests houses, country inns and bed and breakfast.
 Occasionally we have to book a nearby village in peak times which would mean a shorter day and a long days walk the next day.

 We have graded this tour as a level 2-3 walking holiday.